rajshah21/rajshah21/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin&labelColor=blue&link=https://www.linkedin.com/in/raj-shah-a40a38203/)](https://www.linkedin.com/in/raj-shah-a40a38203/)
 [![GitHub](https://img.shields.io/badge/GitHub-grey?style=flat&logo=github&labelColor=grey&link=https://github.com/rajshah21)](https://github.com/rajshah21)

-Aspiring **Data Scientist** with a deep passion for data and analytics.
-I'm currently pursuing a Master of Science in Business Analytics at the University of Illinois Chicago (GPA: 4.0) 🎓, and I've honed my skills through internships, research, and hands-on projects.
-My journey revolves around **machine learning**, **natural language processing**, and **data visualization**, aiming to solve real-world problems and drive impactful, data-driven decisions.
+I am an aspiring **Data Scientist** with a strong foundation in Data Science and a belief that **data is the new oil**—and I'm here to refine it to make it more insightful, actionable, and valuable.
+Currently pursuing a Master of Science in Business Analytics at the University of Illinois Chicago (GPA: 4.0) 🎓, I’ve honed my skills through internships, research, and hands-on projects.
+My journey involves **Data Science**, **Machine Learning**, **Natural Language Processing**, and **Data Visualization**, aiming to solve real-world problems and drive impactful, data-driven decisions.

 ---